uwerat/vnc-eglfs/README.md

 for EGLFS.
 Whenever a [frameSwapped](https://doc.qt.io/qt-6/qtquick-visualcanvas-scenegraph.html )
 signal happens the content of the window can be processed.

-An obvious problem of this approach is that the server does not know about which parts of the window have changed and always sends fullscreen updates over the wire.
+An obvious problem of this approach is that the server does not know which parts of the window have changed and always sends fullscreen updates over the wire.
 This makes using compressed formats like JPEG or H.264 more or less mandatory.

 As nowadays many GPUs offer hardware accelerated encoding it should be possible to do the encoding on the GPU before downloading the frame.
+This also avoids having expensive glReadPixels() operations.

 The rest is about mastering the details of the
 [RFB protocol]( https://github.com/rfbproto/rfbproto/blob/master/rfbproto.rst )